LITURGICAL MINISTRIES

 Our Parish Choir, also known as the Traditional Choir, sings at the Sunday 11:00 a.m.
 Mass, and practices on Wednesday evenings.
 Their repertoire consists of singing traditional Catholic hymns as well as Latin hymns and Liturgical music, all accompanied by organ music.

-If interested in joining this choir, please contact the Choir Director, Andrew Coyne.
+If interested in joining this choir, please contact the Music Director, Charlotte Lansberg, at credocatholic1@gmail.com.

 If anyone serves me, my Father will honor him. --John 12:26

-Sacristans assist our Priests & Deacon by preparing all the necessary items prior to each Mass, and facilitating the service.
-Volunteers commit to two hours per Mass.
+Sacristans assist our Priests and Deacons by preparing all the necessary items prior to each Mass, and facilitating the service.
 Training will be provided.
-If you are interested, please Email Florence Goh or call at (626) 282-2744, ext.
-224.
+If you are interested, please Email Stella Guangga at meguangga@gmail.com.

 “Zeal for your house has consumed me.” --Psalms 69:9

 The Altar Society is a group of parishioners pledged to the care and upkeep of the Sanctuary and the Sacristy.
-Our goal is to maintain our altar and sanctuary in a manner which exemplifies the glory of God.
-Work in this ministry includes the care and cleaning of all altar linens, vestments, church candles and flowers; and the tidying of the church on a regular basis.
+Their goal is to maintain the altar and sanctuary in a manner which exemplifies the glory of God.
+Work in this ministry includes the care and cleaning of all altar linens and vestments, replenishing the church candles, and choosing and arranging flowers; and the tidying of the church on a regular basis.

 For more information, please contact Giovanna Setiady at (626) 281-9049.